What is Braised Pork Rice?

 4 hardboiled eggs, peeled (optional, if you prefer braised eggs to ramen eggs)

-To serve:4 bowls of steamed white rice
+4 bowls of steamed white rice

 First, make marinade for the ramen eggs.
 In a saucepot/Bruno Hotplate with the Nabe Pot attachment add enough water to boil 4 eggs and bring to a boil, on medium to high heat.
 Once boiling, reduce heat slightly so that the water is not boiling but simmering.